adrirubio/jekyll-theme-chirpy/_posts/2021-02-01-The_Rocket_League_Guide_part_2.md

 You have about 10% out of 100% to make it getting the big boost pad, but on the other hand you have about 90% out of 100% with no big boost pad so ball is better.

 ### Recommended traning pack
-well I am sorry but there is NO packs for this one but I can tell you stuff you can do for all the tips.
+Well I am sorry but there is NO packs for this one but I can tell you stuff you can do for all the tips.

 #### Save Boost
-Turn unimited boost of in freeplay and get the small boost pads.
+Turn unlimited boost of in freeplay and get the small boost pads.

 #### Stop Ball Chasing
 Practice in match.

-#### Camara Settings
+#### Camera Settings
 Just change them.

 #### Ball Over Boost
 Match practice.